kubernetes/website/content/en/docs/tutorials/clusters/seccomp.md

 Most container runtimes provide a sane set of default syscalls that are allowed or not.
-The defaults can easily be applied in Kubernetes by using the `runtime/default` annotation or setting the seccomp type in the security context of a pod or container to `RuntimeDefault`.
+The defaults can easily be applied in Kubernetes by using the `RuntimeDefault` annotation or setting the seccomp type in the security context of a pod or container to `RuntimeDefault`.

 Download the correct manifest for your Kubernetes version: